1 pillow = 1 service hour

 Feel free to Google to find other patterns!
-We welcome any colors and recommend a size of 9x9 inches.
+We welcome any colors and patterns and recommend a size of 9 x 9 inches, using fleece for no-sew or cotton fabric for sewn pillows.
 For the safety of our recipients, please use new and unused materials.
 Please do not superglue pillows.
-Pillows must be either sewn or tied following the tutorials below.
+Pillows must be either sewn or tied following the tutorials below, without stuffing coming out.

 No-Sew Pillow Instructions (Courtesy of Moms and Crafters)

 - Two pieces of fleece per pillow

 - Poly-fil stuffing (stuffing can be purchased at retail store locations and online, including Amazon)

 - Scissors (fabric scissors are recommended)

 - Pen or marker

 - Cut a large heart-shaped template from the white paper.
 Make sure that it is smaller than your two pieces of fabric and small enough that it will fit inside a 12 x 10 x 4-inch box.